2300278/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-1. find the question of my essay
+1. find the question of my essay (data, ethics, cours L1 Yvette??)
 2. find readings revolving around my topic
+3. read about existential risks on the class website

 ## Log
+- 2023-10-28 homework:
-- 2023-10-27 homework: creation of a private new file on GitHub where I'll be writing my first draft of the assignment
+- 2023-10-27 homework: creation of a private new file on GitHub where I'll be writing my first draft
 - 2023-10-22 homework: research for my assignment
 - 2023-10-20 class: setting up of GitHub account and repositories
 - 2023-10-16 homework: watched 3rd video + notes